underthehai/tp/docs/UserGuide.md

 Example: `add -accommodation n/St Regis Hotel l/Orchard Road c/250 sd/2020-10-11 ed/2020-10-15`

 ### 4. Adding a Friend (L)
-Creates a person object that contains basic information about the user and other travellers and adds it to the travel plan in the current directory.
+Creates a friend object that contains basic information about the user and other travellers and adds it to the travel plan in the current directory.

 Format: `add -friend n/NAME m/MOBILE_NUMBER p/PASSPORT_NUMBER`